A non-trivial upper bound on the threshold bias of the Oriented-cycle game: The Oriented-cycle game -- monotone rules

 \section{The Oriented-cycle game -- monotone rules}

-There are two essential concepts to our proof, the aforementioned $UDB$'s and {\em $\alpha$-structures}.
-A $UDB$ is a complete bipartite digraph where all the edges are directed in the same direction (i.e. from $A$ to $B$).
-Our goal is to create a $UDB$ $(A,B)$ such that both parts fulfil $|A|,|B| \leq b$ and $A\cup B = V$.
-Suppose the following situation would be given to us for free.
-There is a partition $A\cup B = V$ such that the pair $(A,B)$ forms a $UDB$ in $D$, both parts fulfil $|A|,|B| \leq b$ and both sets $A$ and $B$ are empty (i.e. $D(A)=D(B) =\emptyset$).
-OBreaker could then follow the trivial strategy inside $A$ and $B$ respectively (as OBreaker wins on $K_{b+2}$), even when the strict rules apply.
+There are two essential concepts to our proof, the aforementioned UDBs and {\em $\alpha$-structures} which we define below.
+A UDB is a complete bipartite digraph where all the edges are directed in the same direction (i.e.~from $A$ to $B$).
+OBreaker's goal is to create a UDB $(A,B)$ such that both parts fulfil $|A|,|B| \leq b$ and $A\cup B = V$.
+Suppose the following situation occurs at some point.
+There is a partition $A\cup B = V$ such that the pair $(A,B)$ forms a UDB in $D$, both parts fulfil $|A|,|B| \leq b$, and both sets $A$ and $B$ are empty (i.e.~$D(A)=D(B) =\emptyset$).
+OBreaker could then follow the trivial strategy inside $A$ and $B$, respectively (as OBreaker wins on $K_{b+2}$), even when the strict rules apply.

-However, while building such a $UDB$, OMaker can direct edges inside these sets, and OBreaker needs to control those.
+However, if OBreaker's strategy is to build such a UDB, OMaker can direct edges inside these sets, and OBreaker needs to control those.
 Moreover, to optimise the bias, OBreaker should be able to control those edges inside $A$ and $B$ with as few edges as possible.
-To handle this obstacle, we introduce certain structures which we call {\em $\alpha$-structures} and a way to incorporate new (i.e. OMaker's) edges into an existing $\alpha$-structure.
-Before we move on to study these special structures let us mention that the idea of building a big $UDB$ quickly comes up again in the proof of Theorem \ref{OrientedCycleStrict} in the subsequent sections.
+To handle this obstacle, we introduce certain structures which we call {\em $\alpha$-structures} and a way to incorporate new (i.e.~OMaker's) edges into an existing $\alpha$-structure.
+Before we move on to study these special structures let us mention that the idea of building a big UDB quickly comes up again in the proof of Theorem \ref{OrientedCycleStrict} in the subsequent sections.
 However, the requirement of directing exactly $b$ edges in each move puts some serious restrictions on the power of $\alpha$-structures.
 So for the strict rules, we then consider only special $\alpha$-structures, that are more robust to adding more edges.